Heavy Lifting Workplace Injuries

 - Maintain straight spine alignment whenever you are lifting;

 - Bend at your knees and not at your waist; and

 - Encourage employers to order supplies and other materials in smaller quantities that weight less than 50 pounds.

-Preventing Awkward Postures When Lifting
+Preventing Awkward Postures When Lifting Heavy Objects at Work

 Another major cause of heavy lifting injuries involves lifting with an awkward posture.
 In particular, if you bend your body while you are lifting, or if you carry loads unevenly under one arm or over one shoulder, you can increase the risk of injury.
 To prevent heavy lifting injuries from awkward postures, OSHA recommends the following safety tips:

 - Move items as close as possible to your body;

 - Keep your elbows close to your body when lifting;